 - To import allocations into the Plan of Record, you need to have the Edit Plan of Record right; to import them into a scenario, you need to have the edit rights for the respective scenario

 - Import and Export Data

 You can import data from all common spreadsheet formats, such as Microsoft Excel (both the desktop application and the Office 365 version) and Google Spreadsheets.

 In the Portfolio Designer, click Import and Export and select Quick Import to open an overview of all copy and paste imports from spreadsheets:

-To import your allocations into the desired scenario or the Plan of Record, first click Scenario or Plan of Record in the top left of the header:
+If you would like to import your financial events into another scenario than the one currently selected, swith to that scenario by clicking Scenario or Plan of Record in the top left of the header:

 Step 1: Choose Type of Data and Prepare